 Wait, what does ‘APY’ mean?

 APY stands for annual percentage yield.
 It’s the return that you can expect to receive over a one-year time-frame based on the interest rate and compounded interest of the account.
+(Use our monthly compound interest calculator to see how your money earns more over time, even at a fixed yield.)

 Example: if you place $1,000 into a high-yield savings account that has a 2.00% APY, and you leave it alone for one year and don’t make any other deposits, you’ll earn $20 on that $1,000 in its first year.

 The most important thing to know is the higher the APY, the better your returns and the more money you earn for doing nothing more than keeping your savings parked in a better account.
+(Our savings goal calculator can help you determine how quickly you’ll be able to reach your desired savings amount, based on APY and savings deposits.)

 To illustrate this point, let’s look at a few examples: you deposit $1,000 into an account where interest compounds on a daily basis and leave it there for three years, without making any other deposits.